Pampulha Modern Ensemble, World Heritage Site (Brazil)

-The Pampulha Modern Ensemble was the center of a visionary garden city project created in 1940 at Belo Horizonte, Brazil.
+The Pampulha Modern Ensemble was the center of a visionary garden city project created in 1940 in Belo Horizonte.
 Designed by architect Oscar Niemeyer around an artificial lake, this cultural and leisure center included a casino, a ballroom, the Golf Yacht Club and the São Francisco de Assis church.

-The Casino, Ballroom, Golf Yacht Club and São Francisco De Assis Church, were designed by architect Oscar Niemeyer who, working in collaboration with engineer Joaquim Cardozo, and artists including Cândido Portinari, created bold forms that exploited the plastic potential of concrete, and integrated the plastic arts such as ceramics and sculpture.
+The Casino, Ballroom, Golf Yacht Club and São Francisco De Assis Church, were designed by architect Oscar Niemeyer.
+Working in collaboration with engineer Joaquim Cardozo and artists including Cândido Portinari, Niemeyer created bold forms that exploited the plastic potential of concrete and integrated the plastic arts such as ceramics and sculpture.

 Landscape designer Roberto Burle Marx reinforced the links between the buildings and their natural landscapes through designed gardens and a circuit of walkable spaces to reflect a dialogue with nature that emphasized the buildings as special pictures mirrored in the lake.

-The Ensemble reflects the way principles of modern architecture that had evolved in the first decades of the 20th century were freed from rigid constructivism and adapted organically to reflect local traditions, the Brazilian climate and natural surroundings.
+The site reflects the way principles of modern architecture, that had evolved in the first decades of the 20th century, were freed from rigid constructivism and adapted organically to reflect local traditions, the Brazilian climate and natural surroundings.

 Through a dynamic collaboration between various innovative artists in their respective fields of activity, the Ensemble pioneered a contextual approach in which a new fluid modern architectural language was fused with the plastic arts and design, and responded to its landscape context.